Joomla Extensions

 Cache clean-up: Clean up cache

-Clean up the temporary directory: Delete all files in the tmp directory
+Clean up the temporary directory: Delete all files in the tmp folder

 Auto-import configuration: Import the configuration from a central file